Education in Bangladesh

-Education in Bangladesh is overseen by the country's Ministry of Education.
-The Ministry of Primary and Mass Education is responsible for implementing policy for primary education and state-funded schools at a local level.
-In Bangladesh, all citizens must undertake ten years of compulsory education which consists of five years at primary school level and five years at high school level.
-Primary and secondary education is financed by the state and free of charge in public schools.
+Education in Bangladesh is administered by the country's Ministry of Education.
+The Ministry of Primary and Mass Education implements policies for primary education and state-funded schools at a local level.
+Constitutionally, education in Bangladesh is compulsory for all citizens until the end of grade eight.
+Primary and secondary education are partially funded by the state, and free of charge in public institutions.

 Bangladesh conforms fully to the UN's Education For All (EFA) objectives and the Millennium Development Goals (MDG) as well as other education-related international declarations.
-Now; the government of the People's Republic of Bangladesh tends to align the curriculum that meets the "Goal: SDG-4" that is the "Quality Education" characterized in the charter of “Sustainable Development Goal 4”.
-Sustainable Development Goal 4 (SDG 4 or Global Goal 4) is about quality education and is among the 17 Sustainable Development Goals established by the United Nations in September 2015.
-The full title of SDG 4 is "Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all".
-Article 17 of the Bangladesh Constitution provides that all children receive free and compulsory education.
+Now, the government of Bangladesh tends to align the curriculum that meets the "Goal: SDG-4" that is the "Quality Education" characterized in the charter of "Sustainable Development Goal 4".
+Article 17 of the Bangladesh Constitution provides that all children shall receive free and compulsory education.